Disclaimer: NOT BLOODY MINE!

 "He will!"
 Robin insisted.
 "I'm a killer!
 A murderer!"

-"It was self-defence."
+"It was self-defense."
 Slade argued.
 "And if you don't want to tell him, don't.
 I'll gladly take the credit for your guys as well."

 "I… I don't want to keep this from him…" Robin mumbled into Slade's chest.